What is an alcohol problem?

-Your family and friends may be the first to notice the signs of alcohol abuse and your struggle with drinking.
+Your family and friends may be the first to notice the signs of alcohol abuse and the negative effects of your excessive drinking.
 You may want to turn to them when you are ready to talk about change.
 It can be helpful to share your experiences, and they may be able to provide support and help you find treatment that works for you.

-You can also take this confidential and anonymous screening quiz.
-This quiz won’t be able to tell you for sure whether or not you have an alcohol problem, but it may indicate whether it would be a good idea to see a professional for further assessment.
+You can also take this confidential and anonymous self-assessment This set of questions isn't designed to tell you for sure whether you have an alcohol problem, but it can indicate whether it would be a good idea to see a professional for further assessment.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for problems with alcohol and find solutions that improve their lives.
 It can be difficult to reduce or quit drinking on your own, so talking to your family and friends can be a first step.
 You can also consider connecting with:

-Local self-help groups, such as a Alcoholics Anonymous (AA)
+- Local support groups, such as Alcoholics Anonymous (AA)

-Explore these resources for more information about alcohol problems in Veterans.
+Explore these resources for more information about Veterans experiencing problems with alcohol.

-Read more about VA’s programs and services for Veterans dealing with alcohol problems.
+Read more about VA’s programs and services for Veterans dealing with substance misuse.

 VA Medical Center Facility Locator